-Proposal language - English version is mandatory.
-Uzbek or Russian version can be also submitted together with the English version.
+Proposal language - the English version is mandatory.
+Uzbek or Russian versions can be also submitted together with the English version.

-Proposal selection process - up to 7 months including submission of proposals (40 working days), formal compliance (up to 8 working days), external technological evaluation by the International Evaluation Platform (up to 50 working days), commercial evaluation and shortlisting of proposals by the IEB (20 working days), pitching session and signing protocol of winners by the IEB that lead to the obligatory participation in the acceleration program for winners and signing of a Grant Agreement.
+Proposal selection process - up to 8 months including submission of proposals (60 working days), formal compliance (up to 8 working days), external technological evaluation by the International Evaluation Platform (up to 50 working days), commercial evaluation, and shortlisting of proposals by the IEB (20 working days), pitching session and signing protocol of winners by the IEB that lead to the obligatory participation in the acceleration program for winners and signing of a Grant Agreement (20 working days).

-The Grant recipient must be a startup company created in RUZ in the form of a limited liability company and established after the grant is awarded.
+The Matching Grant recipient must be a startup company created in RUZ in the form of a limited liability company and established after the matching grant is awarded or an SME company registered in RUZ.
+The CTO of the project must be included in the founders of the Matching Grant recipient.

-Co-financing money must be allocated to the bank account of the Grant recipient before each tranche of the grant money.
+Co-financing money must be allocated to the bank account of the Matching Grant recipient before each tranche of the Matching Grant money.
+All taxes must be covered by co-funding.

-The Grant recipient must have registered rights for an IP that is planned to be used during the implementation of the sub-project.
-The upcoming research discovery results (IP) during the implementation of the sub-project must be registered to the Grant recipient.
+The Matching Grant recipient must have registered rights for an IP that is planned to be used during the implementation of the sub-project.
+The upcoming research discovery results (IP) during the implementation of the sub-project must be registered to the Matching Grant recipient.